Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video

-There are a few cases where our method struggles, though, specifically when sudden changes in audio occur when the camera is not moving, or if there is minimal change in rotation or translation.
+There are a few cases where our method struggles, though, specifically when a single dominant audio starts up (or stops happening) between frames.

 \Cref{tab:hm3d-ss} shows the results on the HM3D-SS dataset, for both the original data (left) and the visually corrupted (right).
 We can see our model achieves the lowest mean absolute rotation error, outperforming both the state-of-the-art SLfM~\cite{slfm} and the Reloc3r~\cite{reloc3r} baseline in both normal and corrupted visual settings.
-While the improvement over the visual-only baseline on the original image data is minimal, this is largely due to the controlled nature of HM3D–SS scenes, where the visual signal alone is highly informative.
+While the improvement over the visual-only baseline is minimal, this is largely due to the controlled nature of HM3D–SS scenes, where the visual signal alone is highly informative.
 This reinforces our emphasis on real-world video as a more challenging and essential testbed.

 We also observe that the DOA Camera Pose model performs poorly in this setting, which may stem from inaccuracies in how direction-of-arrival features are computed in simulation and the absence of precise microphone position parameters in the SoundSpaces~\cite{soundspaces2} configuration.
 Nonetheless, our DOA-enhanced fusion model consistently surpasses the naive audio variant and vision-only baseline, suggesting that DOA cues remain beneficial even under imperfect calibration and strong visual dominance.